 Community Eligibility Provision for Schools (CEP)

-Starting with the school year 2014-2015 some Iowa schools will have a new reimbursement option for the National School Lunch Program: Community Eligibility Provision (CEP).
+Starting with the school year 2014-2015 Iowa schools have had a new reimbursement option for the National School Lunch Program: Community Eligibility Provision (CEP).
 CEP schools use data of student numbers that qualify for free meals by direct certification or categorical eligibility instead of income applications.

-The LEAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the Verification Summary Report.
+The LEAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the Verification Collection Report.

 The schools listed on this table qualify or nearly qualify for community Eligibility Provision based on school-reported data.